khast3x/khast3x.github.io/_posts/2018-02-07-Android-browsers.md

 I want this to be as [sandboxed](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) as possible.
 To be explicit: I don't want scripts to be able to read my cookies, so no pre-loaded cookies.
 No pre-loaded tabs either.
 Ideally, the browser called upon in this use-case must be disposable once content is seen.
-It is removed from memory completely ♻️
+It is then removed from memory completely ♻️

 2. **Opening pages that require persistent data.**
 These include logged in accounts, pre-set forms, preferences, bookmarks, keeping tabs open.
 Basically, anything not a memesite/article/video/clickbait website, which is a big part of the content that y'all browse.